arcticsecurity/public/docs/Harmonization.md

 ### Potential Threats

-Potential threats denote a category of observations which attribute a perceived harm to an organization without detailing the specific threat in a way that directly warrants incident response, vulnerability management or configuration management.
-In other words, threat analysis or risk assessment is needed to determine whether the observation is actionable and can be actioned in the context of the remediation processes, such as incident response.
+Potential threats denote a category of observations which attribute a potential harm to an organization.
+The observations will need to be further validated by the recipient to see which domain of expertise can benefit from them if any.

 |attribute|description|impact|
 --- | --- | --- |